JDubbTX/JDubbTX.github.io/_posts/2023-10-15-How-to-Build-a-Service-Program.markdown

 All RPGLE examples in this blog will be in fully free-form RPGLE.
 By putting `**FREE` on line 1 of our source file, the rpgle compiler allows us to start our code in column 1, instead of column 7.

-Then a few of control specifications:
+Then a few control specifications:

   1. `NoMain` - there is no main procedure in this module
   2. `option(*srcstmt)` - statement numbers for the listing are generated from the source ID and line sequence numbers.
   3. `ReqPrExp(*require)` - a prototype definition is required for all exported procedures.
 While this is keyword is optional, by including it we ensure that we don't forget to add a prototype definition to our prototype file - the module will not compile unless we do.